Samsung/tizen-docs/open-source/porting/kernel.md

+# Kernel

-# Development Environment Setup
+## Development Environment Setup

-To set up the Tizen OS development environment and to obtain information regarding development, see [Developing](../developing/01_setting_up.md )
+To set up the Tizen OS development environment and to obtain information regarding development, see [Developing](../developing/setting-up.md )

 ## Kernel Build